atomist/sdm/README.md

 This delivery machine feeds on the Atomist API.
 You'll need to be a member of an Atomist workspace to run it. <!-- TODO: reference auth story -->
 Create your own by [enrolling](https://github.com/atomist/welcome/blob/master/enroll.md) at [atomist.com]().

-Things work best if you install an org webhook.
+Things work best if you install an org webhook, so that Atomist receives events for all your GitHub repos.

 ## Get your Software Delivery Machine